quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A007---Effective-TypeScript---Dan-Vanderkam/1etdv_part20_Item_57_Prefer.md

 :p How does one configure and run `PgTyped` for generating types?
 ??x
-One configures `PgTyped` by creating a configuration file (e.g., `pgtyped.config.json`) that tells the tool how to connect to the database, then runs the command `$ npx pgtyped -c pgtyped.config.json` to generate the types. x??
+One configures `PgTyped` by creating a configuration file (e.g., `pgtyped.config.json`) that tells the tool how to connect to the database, then runs the command `$npx pgtyped -c pgtyped.config.json` to generate the types. x??

 ---